 You will find the company’s clients on LinkedIn and their company culture on Instagram.

 Give the company a “like” or “follow” to stay up-to-date on the latest news, and to see what they are posting.

 Mentioning in your interview you’ve seen their latest news from following them on their social media shows great initiative and can really impress an employer.

-If you know the interviewers, search their name on LinkedIn to check their profile for information on their role, background and interests.
+If you know the interviewers, search their names on LinkedIn to check their profiles for information on their role, background and interests.

 You can use this information to create conversation and discuss any common interests to establish rapport showing proactivity!

 Update your LinkedIn profile before you begin following others who you want to impress.